Jonne/jonne.github.io/_posts/2019-07-19-sitecore-commerce-security-explained.md

 keywords: Sitecore 9, SXC9, commerce, security, identity server, authentication, authorization, explained
 categories: [Sitecore]
 ---
-Authentication with SXC9 is available in het online documentation, but how does authorization work?
+Authentication with SXC9 is available in the online documentation, but how does authorization work?
 And how can you add authorization to your own controller methods?

 # Authentication
 As stated by the [SXC9 documentation](https://doc.sitecore.com/developers/91/sitecore-experience-commerce/en/authentication.html), there are two ways to authenticate with the commerce engine.

 ## Certificate authentication
 In the case of certificate authentication a certificate thumbprint is passed to the engine in the HTTP headers.
-This thumprint is configured in the `config.json` file of the engine and is validated for every request.
+This thumbprint is configured in the `config.json` file of the engine and is validated for every request.

 ## Bearer token authentication
 With bearer token authentication a token is needed to authenticate with the commerce engine.
 This token can be obtained from Identity Server with sitecore credentials.
 There are two ways to do this: